anandithaaaa/covid_project/index.md

-## Convolutional Neural Networks to Predict the existance of COVID-19 using EKG
+## Convolutional Neural Networks to Predict whether a patient has COVID-19 based on their EKG

 ### Abstract